How to Harvest and Dry Calendula

-If you are growing calendula on your small farm or in a large home garden, you're probably planning to sell it one of a few ways: dried for others to make products like salves, oils, and teas with; or processed into any of a number of those products.
-Perhaps you want to make a calendula-plantain-chickweed salve for skin conditions or put calendula flower petals in your goat's milk soap.
+If you are growing calendula on your small farm or in a large home garden, you're probably planning to sell it one of a few ways: dried for others to make products like salves, oils, and teas with; or processed into any of those products.
+Perhaps you want to make a calendula-plantain-chickweed salve for skin conditions or put flower petals in your goat's milk soap.
 Whatever your value-added product, you will want to harvest and dry the calendula first.
 Here's how to do it.

 The best time to harvest calendula flowers is in the morning after the dew has dried.
 They are fresh, opening to the sun, but don't have wet petals.
-You should also harvest calendula blossoms when they are half open.
+You should also harvest the blossoms when they are half-open.
 Soon after this point they open more and are past their prime medicinally, and the petals begin to wither.